Kamal135792/comp423-course-notes/docs/tutorials/go-setup.md

     ``go run main.go``

-    If done correctly, it should output "Hello World!".
+    If done correctly, it should output "Hello COMP423".

 3. To build the program into a binary file run the following command: